squiggle-lang/squiggle-lang.org/tutorial/index.md

     squiggle -i

 Squiggle explains everything you need to know from there.
-It's a great way to quickly try something on your mind, without having to save y our work.
+It's a great way to quickly try something on your mind, without having to save your work.

 ## Language overview